 - The concept of Daleks pretending to be servants goes all the way to the Second Doctor's era in "The Power of the Daleks".
-Specifically the line "I am your sol-dier." is a direct Shout-Out to the Dalek's sycophantic "I am your ser-vant." in that episode.
+Specifically, the line "I am your sol-dier." is a direct Shout-Out to the Dalek's sycophantic "I am your ser-vant" in that serial.

 - The Progenitor Device itself was first introduced in "The Power of the Daleks", as another one had crashed on Vulcan.
 This episode clarifies its intended purpose.